mjftw/pluma-automation/docs/tutorials/2-1-tutorial-console.md

 tail -f ./raw_console_data.log
 ```

-If you have many different log files in your logs directory, then you can use this will follow the newest one:
+If you have many different log files in your logs directory, then you can use this to follow the newest one:

 ```shell
 tail -f $(ls -t | grep '.log' | head -n 1)